The super learner for time-to-event outcomes: A tutorial: Super learner implementation in R

-The \texttt{SuperLearner} function implements the L2 loss function $L_{L2}$ (\texttt{method = "method.NNLS"}) and the log-likelihood loss function $L_{loglik}$ (\texttt{method = "method.NNloglik"}), but not the IPCW loss function $L_{IPCW}$, despite $L_{IPCW}$ being recommended for use when the target estimand is a survival probability.
+Three loss functions for use in the discrete-time SL approach were discussed in Section \ref{sec:discrete.loss}.
+The \texttt{SuperLearner} function implements the L2 loss function $L_{L2}$ (using \texttt{method = "method.NNLS"}) and the log-likelihood loss function $L_{loglik}$ (using \texttt{method = "method.NNloglik"}), but not the IPCW loss function $L_{IPCW}$, despite $L_{IPCW}$ being recommended for use when the target estimand is a survival probability \citep{polley_superlearner_2011}.
 However, previous work has found results obtained using the three loss functions to be very similar \citep{tanner_dynamic_2020}.
-It does not directly implement the 2-stage approach to allowing flexibility in modelling the baseline hazard using a GAM.
 A number of other loss functions are available in the package, but these would not necessarily be suitable for discrete-time-to-event outcomes.
+The \texttt{SuperLearner} package does not directly implement the 2-stage approach to allowing flexibility in modelling the baseline hazard using a GAM.

 The use of cross-validation is a fundamental component of the SL used to derive the mean expected loss (also called the cross-validated risk), and is the basis for the oracle property.
 Because the cross-validation involves randomly dividing the data into $K$ folds, we should set the random number seed in order to obtain reproducible results.
 It can also be of interest to obtain a cross-validated risk for the SL ensemble itself as well as for each of the component candidate learners.
 This can be done using the \texttt{cv.SuperLearner} function, which repeats the whole SL procedure in a cross-validated way - i.e. the SL procedure is repeated in a series of training sets and the loss function for the SL is then estimated in a series of validation sets (folds).
 Nested within this is the cross-validation that is part of each SL.